Kang-ChangWoo/Kang-ChangWoo/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋 Hi, I’m Changwoo Kang.

-🔊 My recent research focuses on audio-based 3D scene understanding, particularly on how acoustic observations can reveal the spatial structure and geometry of surrounding environments.

-🧩 My previous research focused on 3D generation and reconstruction, particularly for humans, animals, and interactive scenes.

 <p align="center">
   <img src="./youngnam.png" width="100%">
 </p>